marcin-filipiak/gtk_ImageSegregator/README.md

 <img src="ImageSegregator.jpg" alt="Image Segregator">

-This program, written in C++ with GTK+, is a tool for organizing images into folders based on predefined categories.
+This program, written in C with GTK+, is a tool for organizing images into folders based on predefined categories.
 It displays images from a folder and allows users to sort them into target directories by clicking dynamically created buttons or using keyboard shortcuts.

 ## Features
 - **Dynamic Buttons**: Buttons are created based on a JSON configuration file to move images into specified folders.